uberscott/astrobattle-book/src/1-prelude_to_the_battle_of_illus/10-a_fight_after_all.md

 ## A FIGHT AFTER ALL

-Alexander looked stunned for some seconds of Mudd's rant.
+Alexander looked stunned the first seconds of Mudd's rant.
 He deactivated his holo projection.

 Alexander’s disappearing hologram agitated Mudd even more.
-“Hiding now\!?
-Who’s the real coward\!”
+"Hiding now\!?
+Who’s the real coward\!"

-Alexander sat in his command chair and urgently fiddled with his console in order to connect with Sliter.
+Alexander sat in his command chair and urgently fiddled with his console in order to connect with Slyther.
 Slyther’s hologram appeared–his sinister smile was gone and in its place was a stoic expression.

-“What happened?”
+"What happened?"
 Alexander asked urgently.

-“I cannot ascertain the specifics but it appears that elements of Mudd’s lower ranking team somehow surprised our agents–even though we took every precaution to prevent this scenario–in the ensuing struggle our agents were likely killed but possibly just subdued.
-In my judgment we have lost control of Mudd’s flagship and cannot hope to retake it.”
+"I cannot ascertain the specifics, but it appears that elements of Mudd’s lower ranking team somehow surprised our agents–even though we took every precaution to prevent this scenario--in the ensuing struggle our agents were likely killed but possibly just subdued.
+In my judgment we have lost control of Mudd’s flagship and cannot hope to retake it."

-“DAMMIT\!”, Alexander exclaimed.
-And he banished Slyther’s hologram in a frustrated motion.
+"DAMMIT\!", Alexander exclaimed.
+He banished Slyther’s hologram in a frustrated motion.

-“Asymptote in 45 minutes–power continues to grow.”
-Fae-Dra interjected she seemed unphased by the recent reversal of fortunes.
+"Asymptote in 30 minutes.
+Power continues to grow."
+Fae-Dra interjected she seemed un-phased by the recent reversal of fortunes.
 She was possibly not paying attention to the happenings at all as none of it involved her which is a common behavior of Androsynth: They ignore everything happening around them that isn’t directly related to their task.

 Alexander made an expression of agitation yet made no response.
 He was directly behind Fae-Dra and she couldn’t see his reaction and even if she had seen it she was quite inept when it came to understanding body language .
 Alexander never scolded Fae-Dra for her faults.
 Her tremendous strengths were too valuable to risk losing in a vain attempt to make her behavior more human.